 Organically grown spices

 Controlled geographical area

-A traditional remedy for millennia, green anise (Pimpinella anisum L.) possesses numerous therapeutic properties (antioxidant, antiseptic, antimicrobial ...), and is especially prized for its significant ability to act as a digestive aid and expectorant.
+Green anise (Pimpinella anisum L.) possesses numerous properties (antioxidant, antiseptic, antimicrobial ...), and is especially prized for its significant ability to act as a digestive aid and expectorant.

 Rich in essential oil, green anise is known for its intense sweet highlights.